ammar/regexp_parser/README.md

 ---
-### Expression
+### Expression & Subexpression
-The base class of all objects returned by the parser, implements most of the functions that are common to all expression classes.
+The **Expression** class is the base class of all objects returned by the parser.
+It implements the functions that are common to all expressions.

+The **Subexpression** class is the base class for expressions that can contain subexpressions.

-Each Expression object contains the following members:
+Each Expression object contains the following attributes:

   * **quantifier**: an instance of Expression::Quantifier that holds the details of repetition for the Expression.
 Has a nil value if the expression is not quantified.
-  * **expressions**: an array, holds the sub-expressions for the expression if it is a group or alternation expression.
-Empty if the expression doesn't have sub-expressions.
   * **options**: a hash, holds the keys :i, :m, and :x with a boolean value that indicates if the expression has a given option.

 Expressions also contain the following members from the scanner/lexer: